-Lisa Gonzalez has been working on the BioSCAN Project for 3 years as an Assistant Collections Manager.
+Lisa, who joined the BioSCAN project in 2012 as an Assistant Collections Manager, received a B.S. in Entomology from UC Riverside.
 She considers the Museum her second home in L.A.; she first started here as a volunteer back in 2001 in the Museum's Insect Zoo.
 These days, she spends much of her time driving around Los Angeles visiting the BioSCAN sites, checking in with the lovely folks who volunteer their time and space in their yards for the project, and gets to peek inside the samples that are chockfull of wondrous microscopic little creatures.
 A day spent with eyes glued to her microscope is a day of blissful Zen.
 She gets great pleasure out of studying the insects that live in the backyards of her fellow Angelinos, a habit that began in her own suburban yard as a small child.
 Lisa’s second passion after insects is cult, horror and B movies.
 Lucky for her, L.A. is a great place for both bugs and independent theaters.

 Estella Hernandez, Assistant Collections Manager

 Entomology was not initially on Estella's radar as a career option; her knowledge and experience pre-BioSCAN come mostly from the healthcare field.
 After joining the BioSCAN team, however, Estella quickly found that working with a team as dedicated, passionate, daring, determined and personable as the entomologists in BioSCAN made working with insects as equally rewarding as staining human tissues.
 The picture above is of Estella in her amazing costume for Haunted museum 2014!

 We work with an international team of collaborators that are specialists on different insect groups:

 Dr. Dalton de Souza Amorim, Universidade de Sao Paolo (Scatopsidae)

 Dr. Michael Turelli, UCD (Drosophilidae)